sixfeetup/sixfeetup_hovercraft/README.rst

 Create PDF
 ----------

 The slideshow has been set up so that you can print to PDF from the browser.
+This currently works best from Firefox (it displays the footer on every page), but make sure to adjust the following settings in the Page Setup and Print menus:

+ * Print in a landscape layout
+ * Check ``Ignore Scaling and Shrink to Fit Page Width``
+ * Check ``Print Background Colors``
+ * Set all Page Headers and Page Footers to ``blank``

 Custom Styles
 -------------